 Dual diagnosis treatment

-At Broadway Lodge, Mental Health Nurses and Consultant Psychiatrists will monitor and support you throughout treatment and create an individualised treatment plan to treat and support you’re your addiction and mental health condition.
-As a new patient at Broadway Lodge, you will be allocated to a trained and experienced counsellor who will use a range of therapeutic skills and interventions to support your addiction and a mental health condition.
+At Broadway Lodge, Mental Health Nurses and Consultant Psychiatrists will monitor and support you throughout treatment and create an individualised treatment plan to treat your addiction and support a co-existing mental health condition.
+As a new patient at Broadway Lodge, you will be allocated to a trained and experienced counsellor who will use a range of therapeutic skills and interventions.

 The 12 Step programme at Broadway Lodge offers a framework to help people understand the impact their addiction has had on their life and others as well as their mental health condition.
 They can learn to accept their condition, seek support and advice wherever and whenever possible and continue to live a healthy and fruitful life with support but without the use of drugs, alcohol or other addictive behaviours.